amirhosseinhpv/WhyNotWin11/README.md

 # WhyNotWin11
-Detection Script to help identify why your PC isn't Windows 11 Release Ready
+New Edition, Detection Script to help identify why your PC isn't Windows 11 Release Ready

 ![image](lang-menu-open-en_US.jpg)
 ![image](lang-menu-open-fa_IR.jpg)

 ----

-## New Edition, Version 2.3.1
+## New Edition, Based on Version 2.3.1

 In this version I've enhanced multi-lingual feature so users can select language from a list and apply custom language regarding their own system locale.

-I've also changed UI a bit, made the whole window dragable and changed Font size.
+* I've also changed UI a bit, made the whole window dragable and changed Font size.

 * DEV: Added _GUICtrlSetDataEx function to set Control item's data and color at-once, and also generates auto-color based on ctrl text